poonkundransrinivasan/BloodOxygenMonitoring/README.md

-# Create a .md file with the given content

-project_content = """
 # ECE 513 Final Project: Blood Oxygen Monitoring System

 This project is a web application designed to monitor blood oxygen levels, implementing an Express.js server with MongoDB for data management.